Hi, I’m Nicki

 My Story

-I read this essay, Welcome to Holland, when my son was newly diagnosed with Autism.
+I read this essay, Welcome to Holland, when my son was newly diagnosed Autistic.
 Whilst I know not everyone loves this poem, I found it extremely helpful.
 It helped me to understand some of the feelings and emotions I was having as I came to terms with this life-changing news.
-It helped me to understand what life with a child with Autism would be like and it helped me put a name to some of the feelings I was having: grief, loss, overwhelm, fear, inadequacy.
+It helped me to understand what life with an Autistic child would be like and it helped me put a name to some of the feelings I was having: grief, loss, overwhelm, fear, inadequacy.

 Whilst my journey was very different to those of many of my friends, it has still been a wonderful journey.
 It has given me the opportunity to meet people that I wouldn’t have met otherwise, to learn things that helped me in my career as an Educational Assistant, and to experience things that I never would have in Italy.